iipad-irani-dude/raspberry-pi-pico-sht2x/README.md

 This is a MicroPython driver for the **Sensirion SHT2x** temperature and humidity sensor, designed for the **Raspberry Pi Pico** series (RP2040 and RP2350).

 The driver is intended to be used with the included `sensor.py` example.
-Make sure to upload both the driver file to your Pico before running the example.
+Make sure to upload the driver file to your Pico before running the example.

 ## Features